-It came with a 28-80mm kit lens.
+It came with a 28-80mm kit lens with autofocus.
 There was also the N65QD version that has a quartz date back, powered by a CR2025 battery.

 After 2 years, the N65 was replaced by the Nikon N75 (F75 and U2).

 Shop online and you’ll get more batteries for less.
 Multiply the savings by 2, because you’ll want to carry around a spare set of batteries.